Random Number Generator

 Questions and Answers

-How does a number generator ensure fairness when picking a number?
+How does a pseudorandom number generator work?

-Is this online RNG truly fair and statistically unbiased?
+Is this RNG statistically fair and unbiased?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.